-Due to severe flood damage, Twin Sisters Trail, McGraw Ranch Road and Cow Creek Trailhead, Dunraven Trailhead to the North Fork Trails, Ypsilon and Lawn Lake trails are temporarily closed.
+Advisory: Due to fall flood damage, many bridges to backcountry campsites are missing.
+McGraw Ranch Road and Cow Creek Trailhead, and Dunraven Trailhead to the North Fork area are closed.
 Wild Basin has detours & some trail closures - the bridge to Ouzel Falls is missing, and part of the trail from Finch Lake junction to Calypso Cascades is closed.
+The Sandbeach trail bridge at Hunters Creek is missing.

 Rocky Mountain National Park draws hikers from all around the world to its diverse and beautiful trails.
 Whether you're looking for a casual stroll or a multi-day backpacking adventure, the Park has trails you'll love!